woosal1337/blog/web-app/source/_posts/print.md

 Python PHP C++ C Erlang
 ```

-- have you ever noticed that `print()` function by default puts spaces between
+- Have you ever noticed that `print()` function by default puts spaces between
-the elements of the input? well, that is the reason being that `sep` argument of `print()` function is set to `sep = " "` by default, meaning that each element in the `print()` statement is going to be seperated by one `" "` space. as always, you can of course change this parameter.
+the elements of the input?
+Well, that is the reason being that `sep` argument of `print()` function is set to `sep = " "` by default, meaning that each element in the `print()` statement is going to be separated by one `" "` space.
+As always, you can of course, change this parameter.

 ```python
 >>> print("Python", "PHP", "C++", "C", "Erlang", sep=" ")